 Be honest and authentic

 Our community is built on trust.
-All communications and content posted on Artizen and in our Discord community must be accurate, honest, and authentic.
+All communications and content posted on Artizen and in our other community platforms must be accurate, honest, and authentic.

 Member profiles: Your Artizen profile must provide accurate, honest, and useful information about yourself.
 You can not create fake accounts or pretend to be or impersonate someone else.